 A12: The main two bathing options are a standing shower or shower tub combo.
-We highly recommend a drop-in shower only because the water flow rate is much lower than a standard residential home.
+We highly recommend a standing only shower because the water flow rate is much lower than a standard residential home.
 A tub will have issues keeping a constant hot water flow because of the low flow rate which will result in having a lukewarm bath.
-We can overcome this issue by having a second hot water tank installed for singular bathtub use.
+We are able to bypass this issue by having a second hot water tank installed for singular bathtub use.